Trailerhood

 "Trailerhood" is a song written and recorded by American country music artist Toby Keith.
 It was released in June 2010 as the first single from his 2010 album Bullets in the Gun.
-The song peaked at number 19 on the US Billboard Hot Country Songs chart.
+The song peaked at number 19 on the US Billboard Hot Country Songs chart and at number 97 on the Billboard Hot 100.

 Content

 "Trailerhood" is an upbeat song that celebrates the trailer park lifestyle.

-In the narrator's view, it's a world filled with pink flamingos and plastic pools (Carl, who lives next door), poker games (Gamblin' James, who will let anyone participate for $15), "music playing up and down the block", auto racing and Dallas Cowboys football.
+In the narrator's view, it's a world filled with pink flamingos and plastic pools (Carl, who lives next door), poker games (Gamblin' James, who will let anyone participate for $15), "music playing up and down the block", auto racing, and Dallas Cowboys football.
 But it's also a "little piece of paradise" without judgment, where true friendships can be found.

 The song also makes fun of the tendency of trailer parks seeming to attract tornadoes, suggesting that when the warning sirens go off, one should grab a six-pack and a lawn chair to watch.